Introduction

 When substituted into the Bellman Equation along with the system’s dynamics we attain To find the minimum, we may take the gradient of its argument (which is by design quadratic and convex) with respect to , set it to zero and find the solution (optimal control input)

-The input can then be substitued back into (1).
+The input can then be substituted back into (1).
 As the equation must hold for all , through basic manipulations we then attain the discrete-time algebraic Riccati equation (DARE)

 Continuous-Time Infinite-Horizon Linear-Quadratic Regulator